xiaoyu2006/xiaoyu2006.github.io/_posts/2023-04-30-kerbalhopper.md

 ### I

 You have tried to taking $E$ and $E'$ into account however none of them helped.
 What will you do if you observe your ship is not going to reach $h$?
 As time goes by you will gradually become impatient and throttle up.
 How to measure *yourself losing patience*?
-Yes that's $\int E dt$!
+Yes that's $\int E \mathrm{d}t$!
 As usual, you snap a constant $K_i$ onto it and hope this works.

 $$
 f = K_p E + K_d \frac{\mathrm{d}E}{\mathrm{d}t} + K_i \int^{t}_{0} E \mathrm{d}u